BillLudwig/Zettelkasten/pages/CSS.md

 		    animation-duration: 0.001s !important;
 		  }
 		  ```
-	- Use `:has` and `:nth-child(x) for quantity detection and styling`
-- ## Visibility
+	- ### Visibility
 		- `: hidden` - Keeps height and width
 		- `: none` - Hides everything within a container
 		- use `content-visibility: hidden` to hide the contents of a container without keeping their height and width
 		-
 - ## References
 	- [What CSS Do You Absolutely Have to Know in 2022](https://css-tricks.com/what-css-do-you-absolutely-have-to-know-in-2022/) by Geoff Graham #[[November 8th, 2022]]
 	- [Practical CSS Guide for Busy Developers](https://codefrontend.com/css-guide/) by Vincas Stonys #[[October 28th, 2022]]